affromero/NTIRE22_Inpainting/README.md

 Jointly with the NTIRE workshop, we have an NTIRE challenge on Image Inpainting, that is, the task of predicting the values of missing pixels in an image so that the completed result looks realistic and coherent.
 This challenge has 3 main objectives:

 1. Direct comparison of recent state-of-the-art Image Inpainting solutions, which will be considered as baselines.
+See [baselines](baselines/).
 2. To perform a comprehensive analysis on the different types of masks, for instance, strokes, half completion, nearest neighbor upsampling, *etc*.
 Thus, highlighting the pros and cons of each method for each type of mask.
-3. To set a public benchmark on 4 different datasets (Faces, Places, ImageNet, and WikiArt) for direct and easy comparison.
+3. To set a public benchmark on 4 different datasets ([FFHQ](https://github.com/NVlabs/ffhq-dataset), [Places](http://places2.csail.mit.edu), [ImageNet](https://www.image-net.org/challenges/LSVRC/2012/index.php#), and [WikiArt](https://www.kaggle.com/c/painter-by-numbers/data)) for direct and easy comparison.

 This challenge has 2 tracks:
 - **Track 1**: Traditional Image Inpainting.